maxnfrankel/maxnfrankel.github.io/index.md

 ![Profile picture](/pages/images/prof_pic.png){: .center style="float: right" width="25%"}

-I'm an aspring physicist from New York City and currently a Fulbright researcher at SciLifeLab and the Royal Institute of Technology in Stockholm, Sweden.
+I'm an aspring physicist from New York City and currently a Fulbright researcher at SciLifeLab and the Royal Institute of Technology in Stockholm, Sweden for the 2022-23 academic year.

 I graduated in May 2022 with a BS in Physics and Specialization in Optics from Stony Brook University.
-I deferred from the Physics PhD program at CU Boulder to accept the Swedish Fulbright Research Award for the 2022-23 academic year.
+I will be attending the Physics PhD program at CU Boulder in 2023.

 I am interested in everything Atomic/Molecular/Optical physics, particularly spectroscopy, microscopy, spatial light modulators, and holography.